mazzanti/h2o/README.md

 Yet another Javascript GUI Framework

 I know some code looks nightmare, this is an alpha version I built from scratch.
+There are lot of lacks but it comes with a small lib of components and an internal form designer.

 # server requirements
 - php 5